dehe1011/QuantumDNA/README.md

 print(f"Average charge separation {dipole} A")
 ```

 ## Documentation

 The documentation for the [latest release](https://quantumdna.readthedocs.io/en/latest/) is available for reading on Read The Docs.
-The [package website](https://dehe1011.github.io/QuantumDNA/) contains general information about the project and planned future developments.

-### Tutorials

-### Graphical user interface
+Tutorials can be found in a separate GitHub repository [QuantumDNA-notebooks](https://github.com/dehe1011/QuantumDNA-notebooks)

+## Graphical User Interface

 The `qDNA` package includes a graphical user interface (GUI) that provides an intuitive and user-friendly way to interact with the package's functionalities.
 You can access the GUI with the following code: